• Skip to primary navigation

 • Built-in Igniter: Yes

 The Snow Peak GigaPower 2.0 is a collapsible stove with a built-in Piezo igniter.
 It has four foldout pot supports and has an advertised boil time of 4 minutes 48 seconds for one liter of water.
-If you want something that’s a little lighter and just a bit cheaper, there’s a version available for $40 without the built-in igniter that weighs 2.64 oz / 75g.
+If you want something a little lighter and just a bit cheaper, there’s a version available for $40 without the built-in igniter that weighs 2.64 oz / 75g.
 It uses isobutane-propane fuel cans (same as the previous two stoves) and comes with a plastic case.

 PROS: Small, lightweight, compact, built-in igniter, comes with plastic case